3 Ways to Make a Memory Quilt from Baby Clothes

 Or place each article of clothing in a separate background square.
 Sew the squares together, with or without sashing.

-Another idea for using the full outfits is to arrange them so they appear to be hanging on a clothesline.
+Another idea for using the full outfits is to arrange them to appear as if they are hanging on a clothesline.
 You may have some ideas of your own, as well.

 A second way to make a quilt from baby clothes is to cut squares from the articles of clothing and sew them together.
-This process is similar to making a tee shirt quilt.
+This process is similar to making a T-shirt quilt.

 The following quilt, made by Melissa from A Happy Stitch, includes blocks of blank pieces of clothing.
 That’s a great idea if the quilt is starting to look too busy.